BenuelOmanga/Insurance-Cost-Estimator/README.md

-Insurance Cost Estimator (Explainable ML Project) Project Overview
+Insurance Cost Estimator

-This project is an explainable insurance cost estimation tool designed to improve public understanding of what influences health insurance costs.
-The application provides indicative estimates and clear explanations of key cost drivers using machine learning, with a strong focus on transparency, ethics, and accessibility.

-The tool is built to be mobile-friendly, allowing everyday users to access it from a normal phone browser without technical knowledge.
+An Explainable Machine Learning Application for Insurance Cost Awareness
+1. Project Overview

+The Insurance Cost Estimator is an explainable machine learning application designed to help individuals understand what factors influence health insurance costs.

+Rather than producing insurance quotes, the tool provides indicative cost estimates and clear, human-readable explanations of the main drivers behind those estimates.

+The application is:

+Phone-first and accessible via a standard web browser

+Built with responsible AI principles

+Designed for public awareness, not underwriting or pricing

-⚠️ This project does not provide insurance quotes or pricing.
-All outputs are estimates for awareness and educational purposes only.
+⚠️ All outputs are estimates for educational and awareness purposes only.
+Final insurance pricing is determined by licensed insurers in line with regulatory guidelines.

-Problem Motivation
+2. Problem Context & Motivation

-Many individuals struggle to understand why health insurance costs differ widely between people with similar circumstances.
-Insurance pricing models are often complex and opaque, leaving users unable to identify:

-What factors increase their insurance costs
+Insurance pricing is often perceived as opaque and difficult to understand.
+Many individuals are unable to answer basic questions such as:

+Why does my insurance cost more than someone else’s?

-Which factors help keep costs lower
+Which factors matter the most?

-What aspects they can realistically influence
+What, if anything, can I change to reduce my cost?

+This lack of transparency creates information asymmetry between insurers and consumers.

-This project addresses that gap by using data analytics and explainable machine learning to surface clear, data-driven insights in simple language.
+This project addresses that gap by combining:

+Exploratory data analysis

+Interpretable machine learning

+A simple, mobile-friendly interface

+The goal is understanding, not prediction alone.

-Key Questions Addressed
+3. Key Questions Addressed

-How much might insurance cost based on a person’s profile?
+How much might insurance cost based on a basic personal profile?

-Which factors influence insurance costs the most?
+Which factors have the strongest influence on insurance costs?

-Which changes are associated with lower or higher costs?
+Which factors contribute less than people commonly assume?

+How can insights be communicated clearly to non-technical users?

-Dataset
+4. Dataset

 Source: Public open-source insurance dataset (Kaggle)

-Records: 1,338
+Records: 1,338 individuals

+Data characteristics: Clean, no missing values in core features

-Features used:
+Features Used

 Age

-BMI (calculated from height and weight)
+Body Mass Index (BMI) (calculated from height and weight)

 Smoking status